 What to Do in Beacon: Shop Main Street, Visit a Modern Art Museum, and Hike to Casino Ruins

-For art lovers, the Dia:Beacon is a no-brainer and a big part of the reason Beacon is so popular, especially for first-time daytrippers.
+For art lovers, the Dia:Beacon is a no-brainer and one reason Beacon is so popular, especially for first-time daytrippers.
 If you’re starting your day off here, it’s about a 15 minute walk from the MetroNorth station.
 For reduced admission, the MetroNorth has a getaway package ($36.50) that includes roundtrip tickets to Beacon and admission to the museum.
 As for why so many people come here, part of what makes Dia:Beacon so unique is that each gallery is designed specifically for the artists’ work–no small feat, considering Donald Judd’s and Richard Serra’s sculptures are massive.
 It’s also housed in an old printing factory almost completely lit by skylights, creating dramatic lighting for the sculptures and paintings within.
-Besides the Dia:Beacon, there are many art galleries and events in town–check out BeaconArts for listings.
+Besides the Dia:Beacon, there are many art galleries and events in town—check out BeaconArts for listings.

 Where to Stay in Beacon: Boutique Hotel Overlooking a Waterfall